 Houston Sans Car Ride - On the first Sunday of the month, between 20 and 25 miles, a leisurely leader led ride with a stop at one of Houston’s independent coffee shops at the midway point.
 The rides start at Stude Park in the Heights, one block from the corner of Studewood and White Oak.
 This is a great way to explore some of Houston’s most interesting neighborhoods along with your friends in the Houston Bicycle Club.

 Urban Challenge Rides are in-town rides, usually scheduled at least once a month.
 They are between 40 and 45 miles with a couple of rest stops along the way.
 The typical speed is between 14 and 16 mph, but since these are leader led group rides, no one gets left behind.
 With the longer distances, we have much more range than the shorter rides, so we can explore even more of the city by bike.
-You will probably see parts of the city that you haven’t ever seen by bike, or even by car.Wednesday Morning Rides – Ride to the Swinging Door for barbecue .
-Here’s how it works: Two groups start at 9:30 a.m. from two different starting points:
+You will probably see parts of the city that you haven’t ever seen by bike, or even by car.Wednesday Morning Rides – The ride starts from The Swingin' Door, 3818 FM359, Richmond, Texas, leaving at 9:30 AM on Wednesdays.
+Must be able to ride a moderately fast pace of at least 14-16 mph.
+We ride distance options of 35 to 45 miles then return for lunch at the Swingin' Door.

 Other HBC rides: